Panzerschrek/U-00DC-Sprache/source/docs/en/generators.rst

 .. code-block:: u_spr

-   type IntGen= generator : i32; // Simpliest generator
+   type IntGen= generator : i32; // Simplest generator
    var [ [ char8, 2 ], 1 ] return_references[ "0a" ];
    type FloatRefGen= generator'imut' : f32 & @(return_references); // A generator that returns a reference and stores references inside. type NonSyncRefGen= generator'mut' non_sync : u64 &mut @(return_references); // non_sync generator that returns immutable reference and stores mutable references inside.

 As it can be seen generator type isn't strictly affected by the details of a specific generator-function (by which it was created).
-This allows to use the same variable for storing of generators produced by calls to different generator-functions - with different bodues and parameters.
+This allows to use the same variable for storing of generators produced by calls to different generator-functions - with different bodies and parameters.

 .. code-block:: u_spr

    // Generator-functions.
 Their return type is (generator : i32).
    fn generator Foo(i32 x, i32 y) : i32;
    fn generator Bar() : i32;
-   // A function which returns generator-object but wihch is not a generator-function. fn CreateGen(bool cond) : (generator : i32)
+   // A function which returns generator-object but which is not a generator-function. fn CreateGen(bool cond) : (generator : i32)
    {
        return select(cond ?
 Foo( 14, 56 ) : Bar() );